PowerGridModel/power-grid-model/docs/graph-data-model.md

 Following are guidelines to be considered while selecting a state estimation `CalculationMethod` for your application:

 * `CalculationMethod.iterative_linear`: It is an iterative method which converges to a true solution.
-Newton-Raphson estimation would be more robust with less iterations.
-However, iterative linear would be much faster because matrix prefactorization is possible here and Jacobian calculation for Newton-Raphson is very expensive.
+Matrix prefactorization is possible.

 ## Matrix Prefactorization